It has been 5 years since I had a pretty serious stroke. I have been providing annual updates which may assist others.

 - Thread: The End of Call Centers

 This one will be interesting.
-As technology reduces the need for bottom in seats, call center jobs are going to get hit hard.
+As technology reduces the need for @ss in seats, call center jobs are going to get hit hard.
 Call centers are one of the few industries (like manufacturing) which can employ a large number of people to handle relatively simple jobs.

 The article describes how people can adapt, but it's describing a specialization which can only work for fewer number of workers.
 This is how tech reduces jobs.
 People have to adapt and move higher up the skills ladder.
 They have to figure out how to spot opportunities which are up for grabs in the changing landscape.
 Unfortunately, this is difficult for most people to do.
 Just look at the businesses lined up along any street here, they are all the same.